xlin-marcia/CardiacSeg/Notes/shape_prior.md

   - SUB - long dependencies
   - CUB - local shape
-  - hierachical structure like swin transformer to capture the relationship between each slice
+  - hierachical structure to capture the relationship between each slice, or a distribution or a map with concatenated shape priors from different slices.

 - Explicit shape prior: